colmfah/u2-fan-site/README.md

 #### Home Page:

-The home page will contain a header, footer, an image of U2 and an explanation of the site.
+The home page will contain a nav an image of U2 and an explanation of the site.

-The image that appears will be one of a number that is saved on the database and selected randomly.

 #### Best Songs Page:

-This page will contain a header and footer and a card for each song.

-Initally it will include every song from U2's two best of albums.

-The card for each song will display an image, some summary information about the song, the average rating that users have given the song and the rating (if any) that the logged in user has given the song.
+This page will contain a nav and an accordion containing the name of each "best song", its year, a "review" button and its average rate.
+When the user clicks on the review button or rating, it will link to the review for that song.
+When the user clicks anywhere else, the accordion will expand and more details about the song will be provided.

+In order to be listed as a "best song", the song must:

+* Have an average rating of at least 3 if it has at least 10 reviews
+* If it has less than 10 reviews, it must be a song that was is listed on U2's official best of albums

+When a song has at least 10 reviews, and its average rating is less than 2, it will automatically be deleted from the database.

+#### Contenders:

+This page will contain a nav and an accordion containing the name of each "contender song", its year, a "review" button and its average rate.
+When the user clicks on the review button or rating, it will link to the review for that song.
+When the user clicks anywhere else, the accordion will expand and more details about the song will be provided.

+In order to be listed as a "contender song", the song must:

+* Have an average rating of between 2 and 3 if it has at least 10 reviews
+* If it has less than 10 reviews, it must not be a song that was is listed on U2's official best of albums

+When a song has at least 10 reviews, and its average rating is less than 2, it will automatically be deleted from the database.

+When a song has at least 10 reviews, and its average rating is at least 3, it will automatically be removed from the contender list and listed on the best songs list

+#### Review Page:

+This page displays all reviews the song has received and allows logged in users to review the song or edit or delete their previous review.

 #### Potential Best Songs:

-This page will contain a header and footer, a paragraph with instructions, a button to propose a new song and a card for each song that has already been proposed by users.

-Each card will contain an image, some summary information and a option for users to vote in favour or against adding the song to the list of best songs.

-When the number of votes in favour of a song is greater than the number of votes against the song by ten votes, that song will be removed from this page and will be found in the best songs page.

-#### Potential Best Songs:

-This page will contain a header and footer, a form for new songs to propose and a button to submit the form.
+This page will contain a nav bar, a form for new songs to propose and a button to submit the form.

 It will display an error if the song has already been submitted.

-If the song is successfully added, it will then be displayed in the potential best songs page and the user will be redirected.
+If the song is successfully added, it will then be displayed in the contenders page and the user will be redirected.

 #### Sign Up Page:

-This page will contain a header and footer and a form to provide email address and password.
+This page will contain a nav bar and a form to provide email address and password.

 It will also provide a link to the log in page for users that have already registered.